bilalahmed589/TechnicalTest/README.md

 # TechnicalTest - Problem 2

 A .
 This example is done in Java using eclipse neon.
+There are mainly three classes
+1. Parser.java -> to read and de-serialize json
+2. Process.java main class to calculate matrix
+3. ConsoleWriter.java to print output at console

 ##### External Libraries
 Google gson library used to de-serialized json into java object.